Goodness of fit by Neyman-Pearson testing: Introduction

 \paragraph{Classifier-based goodness of fit}

-A problem that is conceptually different but practically related to GoF is the one of Two-Sample Testing (2ST).
+A problem that is conceptually different but practically related to GoF is the one of \emph{two-sample testing} (2ST).
 In 2ST, one is given a second set of data that we denote as $\reference=\{x_i\}_{i=1}^{\Nreference}$\,, and aims at assessing whether or not the $\data$ and the $\reference$ data sets are drawn from the same (unknown) statistical distribution.
-The connection with GoF stems from the fact that in most applications of practical relevance the data distribution in the reference hypothesis is not known in closed form.
+The connection with GoF stems from the fact that in many applications of practical relevance the data distribution in the reference hypothesis is not known in closed form.
 The only available representation of the R hypothesis is provided by a set of instances of the variable $x$ that are known to follow the R distribution, i.e. by a reference data set $\reference$.
-Depending on the specific application, $\reference$ can be obtained by simulation codes, by other natural data independent from $\data$, or combinations thereof.
+Depending on the specific application, $\reference$ can be obtained through simulations, by collecting a set of control measurements, or combinations thereof.
 The GoF comparison between the data $\data$ and the distribution in the R hypothesis is carried out in practice as a 2ST between $\data$ and the reference data set $\reference$.
 The GoF test is thus effectively a type of 2ST where the two data sets $\data$ and $\reference$ play an asymmetric role.
-In particular, the $\reference$ data set is of artificial origin and it is created within the design of the test methodology.
-In principle, and in many practical applications, there is no obstruction to increase the size of the $\reference$ set---for instance by running more simulations---in order to offer a more faithful representation of the R distribution.
+In principle, and in many practical applications, there is no obstruction to increase the size of the $\reference$ set---for instance by synthesizing more artificial data---in order to offer a more faithful representation of the R distribution.
 When the $\reference$ data set size $\Nreference$ significantly exceeds the $\data$ size $\Ndata$, its statistical fluctuations are subdominant to those of the data set $\data$.
 The probabilistic outcome of the 2ST is thus nearly independent of the specific instance of $\reference$ that is employed and it depends only on the level of agreement with the R distribution of the specific $\data$ set that is being tested, as appropriate for GoF.